team-friendo/signalboost/CONTRIBUTING.md

     * eg, on branch `99-add-lollipops`, all commit messages should start with `[99]`
   * reference the issue in the title of the MR
     * eg: `resolves "add lollipops" [#99]`
-* **solicit feedback on thorny issues:** use issues to solicit input on potentially controversial or complex changes
+* **solicit feedback first on thorny issues:** use issues to solicit input on potentially controversial or complex changes
   * if you want to make a potentially boat-rocking change, that's great! :)
   * please just give us a chance to talk about it first by opening an issue and marking it with the `Discussion` tag
   * this way, we can iron out any kinks and make sure that once you submit an MR, it meets the needs of the broader community and is more likely to be merged quickly! :)